Good and Bad

 • ਕਬੀਰ ਸਭ ਤੇ ਹਮ ਬੁਰੇ ਹਮ ਤਜਿ ਭਲੋ ਸਭੁ ਕੋਇ ॥ ਜਿਨਿ ਐਸਾ ਕਰਿ ਬੂਝਿਆ ਮੀਤੁ ਹਮਾਰਾ ਸੋਇ ॥੭॥: O Kabeer!
 I-ness (Haumai, false ego-sense, Durmat or wicked intellect, bad thinking or ideology…) is the worst of all (thoughts).
 All thoughts except I-ness (or false ego sense) are good.
 Whosoever understands this is a friend of mine ||7|| (sggs 1364).

-In other words, if one does not think this way is not a friend of the Gurmat Wisdom of the SGGS.
+In other words, if one does not think this way, then he/she is not a friend of the Gurmat.

 Since good and bad is a product of Mayaic consciousness (Doojaa Bhaav or duality).
 The Gurbani asserts when one is able to conquer this Mayaic or conditioned mind, one’s divine nature (Jot Saroop or True Nature) is near at hand.